weibocom/nginx-upsync-module/README.md

 * upsync_type

     pulling servers from conf server type.

+* upsync_resolver
+    upsync server hostname resolver, can add one or more dns server.

 * strong_dependency

     when nginx start up if depending on consul, and consul is not working, nginx will boot failed, otherwise booting normally.